MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

         :height: 400px
         :alt: alternate text

-5. This generates a **filename_exportCH** hdf5 file in the same folder as the measurement file.
+5. This should generate a **filename_exportCH** hdf5 file in the same folder as the measurement file. \
+You can update the selection or edit settings, the file is overwritten with the latest settings, each time you click **Export Channels to *.brw File**.

 B. Extract selected channels from BrainWave file recording
 -----------------------------------------------------------